Abhigpt211/Movie-Search-App/README.md

 ## Prerequisites

 - Obtain an API key from the OMDB API website (https://www.omdbapi.com/).
 The API key is required to make requests to the OMDB API.

+ ## Error Handling
+If the movie is not found or the user provides invalid input, the application will display a message indicating that the movie was not found.

+## Technologies Used
+HTML
+CSS
+JavaScript